oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 export default router
 ```

 The router has three paths.
 The home path and the todos path are straightforward.
-The last path, `/login/callback`, is provided by the Okta module to handle the login redirect from the Okta servers after authentication.
+The last path, `/callback`, is provided by the Okta Vue SDK to handle the login redirect from the Okta servers after authentication.

 Create the `Home` component.